-A total of 551 no. submissions were received, in relation to the pre-draft Plan at that time.
-These submissions were summarised in the Chief Executive's Report (2 July 2021) and informed the SEA Scoping with the Environmental Authorities.
-A pre-Draft Plan was considered by the Elected Members of Fingal County Council and changes incorporated in to the Draft Plan, which was placed on public display for ten weeks from 24 February 2022 to the 12 May 2022.
+A total of 551 no. submissions were received, in relation to the pre-draft Plan.
+These submissions were summarised in the Chief Executive's Report (2 July 2021) and informed the SEA Scoping with the Environmental Authorities and the preparation of the Draft Plan.
+A pre-Draft Plan was considered by the Elected Members of Fingal County Council and changes incorporated in to the Draft Plan, which was placed on public display from 24 February 2022 to the 12 May 2022.
 During the consultation period 1937 submissions and observations were received.

 Submissions made on the Draft Plan and associated documents, including the SEA and AA documents, were reviewed, and a Chief Executive's Report (July 2022) on the submissions and observations was issued to the Elected Members for review.
-Following review of the CE's Report with the Elected Members, amendments, including material amendments, were agreed and these will be placed on a further period of public display.
-Submissions or observations on the amendments may be submitted during the period of public display.
+Following review of the CE's Report with the Elected Members, amendments, including material amendments, were agreed.